-With respect to option awards, we generally can deduct the gain recognized by employees and Directors from non-qualified options.
-However, to the extent that an option is an incentive stock option, we cannot deduct the gain recognized by the optionee if there is no disqualifying disposition by the optionee.
+With respect to option awards, we generally can deduct the gain recognized by employees and Directors from the exercise of non-qualified options.
+However, to the extent that an option is an incentive stock option, we cannot deduct the gain recognized by the optionee upon exercise of the option if there is no disqualifying disposition by the optionee.